 I’m going to be honest and tell you that these amazing cupcakes were a complete accident; a very happy accident.
 Don’t you love it when things go wrong in the kitchen and then end up being so right?
-Let me explain:
+I’ll explain in a minute.

 I always keep a brownie mix on hand in case I need to make this amazing (and easy) black forest trifle.
 Well, one day last week I thought it would be nice to surprise my boys with a batch of brownies.
 I grabbed the boxed brownie mix from the cupboard, read the directions, and dumped the required ingredients into a bowl, BUT instead of adding 1/4 cup of water, I added 1 FULL CUP!